Dreams of Spain: Old and New Judeo-Spanish (Ladino) Songs

 Ladino (Judeo-Spanish) songs are an integral feature of modern Jewish culture as it is negotiated through the mass media.
 However, how did the repertoire of Ladino songs performed on modern stages and distributed via commercial recordings come into being?
 Who are the figures involved in the process of popularizing songs in Ladino and what are their agendas?
 We shall explore these and other questions while listening to the greatest hits of the contemporary Ladino repertoire.

-Please note: Registration will open six weeks before the start of the program.
-Enrollment is limited to 25, first come first served.
+Please note: Registration will open on December 20, 2021.
+Enrollment is limited, first come first served.
 Friends of the Katz Center receive advance access to all mini-courses and waived tuition for one mini-course per year.
 Limited scholarships are available.
 Please contact Dajana Denes-Walters (email@example.com) if cost is a barrier.

 About Katz Center Mini-Courses

 Mini-courses examine special topics in Judaic studies and are designed specifically for public audiences.
 They offer a chance to re-experience the college seminar, taught by international faculty to adult learners online.
 They are designed to be cumulative and interactive, so registration is for the entire course, not individual meetings, and enrollment is limited to 25.
 Each one-hour session will include lecture and discussion.

 About the image above: an Andalusian musical group, courtesy of Alhamratour Blog.